Authress-Engineering/aws-architect.js/README.md

 * Standardize CF template for S3 bucket hosting for a website
 * Default configuration to automatically handle the creation of pull request deployments to test infrastructure before production
 * Working templated sample and make.js file to run locally and CI build.
-* Lambda/API Gateway setup for seemless integration.
+* Lambda/API Gateway setup for seamless integration.
 * Automatic creation of AWS resources when using including:
   * Lambda functions
   * API Gateway resources